 In order to obtain provincial/territorial registration to carry on business in the Province of Québec, the entity must register and operate under the French version of its name.
+If the

-If the English element is a registered Canadian trademark and it can be demonstrated that the name cannot be readily translated (for example, "Second Cup" does not work quite as well as "Deuxième Tasse"), the English registered trademark may be used but must be accompanied by a French element (such as, "Café Second Cup").
+English element is a Canadian trademark (either registered, applied for registration or established by usage at common law) and there is no registered or French equivalent, the English trademark may be used but must be accompanied by a French element (such as, "Café Second Cup").